 “Currently, an estimated 95% of eggs produced in Canada and the U.S. come from hens confined to battery cages where their movement is severely restricted and they are denied their most fundamental behavioural needs such as wing-flapping, foraging, dust bathing, perching and nesting.”

 I’ve put together this handy guide with the help of my friends over at World Animal Protection.

-Free range eggs are similar to free run eggs except they are given outdoor access which is very beneficial to their natural inclination to forage in the grass.
-They also get to dust bathe and eat bugs, two very important aspects to healthy eggs.
+Free-range eggs are similar to free-run eggs except they are given outdoor access which is very beneficial to their natural inclination to forage in the grass.
+They also get to dust bathe and eat bugs, two very important aspects of healthy eggs.

 Shopping at your local farmer’s market is the best way to ensures the health of the egg and the chickens who produce them.

-Conclusion: Knowing what to buy when it comes to your eggs can be difficult, this easy guide breakdowns all the terms – cage free, free run etc. – so you can make informed decisions at the grocery store.
+Knowing what to buy when it comes to your eggs can be difficult, this easy guide breaks down all the terms – cage-free, free run etc. – so you can make informed decisions at the grocery store.
 Do you want to know more about sustainable food shopping, let me know in the comment section.